PingOne

 Configuring OAuth 2.0 token exchange

-PingOne supports OAuth 2.0 token exchange as an extension of OAuth 2.0, allowing an application to exchange a security token it already has for an access token to access a custom resource.
+PingOne supports OAuth 2.0 token exchange, allowing an application to exchange a security token it already has for an access token to access a custom resource.
 Learn more about the RFC 8693 - OAuth 2.0 Token Exchange specification in the Internet Engineering Task Force (IETF) documentation.

-OAuth 2.0 token exchange enhances security by restricting the scope or audience of a token and provides a seamless user experience without requiring the user to re-authenticate when accessing multiple resources.
+OAuth 2.0 token exchange enhances security by restricting the scope or audience of a token and provides a seamless user experience without requiring reauthentication when accessing multiple resources.

-OAuth 2.0 token exchange enables the following use cases:
+PingOne supports many OAuth 2.0 token exchange use cases, including the following examples:

 • Impersonation: Allows an application to act as the user.
 The access token represents the user’s identity, and the custom resource handles the request as if it came from the user.